President & CEO

 Making the Bay Area the most globally competitive and economically productive region in the world takes hard work, deep commitment and talented professionals.
 Along with our incredible executive leadership and the many important partners with whom we work across this great region, the Bay Area Council is fortunate to have the best and brightest group of professionals working daily to solve our biggest challenges.
 Their passion, energy and focus fuel our success and that of the entire region.

-Jim is a Visiting Professor at the UC Davis Graduate School of Management, teaching a course in Executive Leadership.
-He is a graduate of San Francisco State University, majoring in political science, and received an Associate’s Degree in Business Administration from Kingsborough College, City University of New York.
-Jim resides in Contra Costa County with his wife, Kristina.
-He has four children.
+Jim is a graduate of San Francisco State University, majoring in political science.
+He also holds an Associate’s Degree in business administration from Kingsborough College, City University of New York.
+Jim is married to Kristina Wunderman, has four children and resides in Contra Costa County.